Cowhide rugs are everywhere, in every home decor magazine, filling entire boards on Pinterest, in modern rooms, eclectic rooms, even playrooms.

 Watch the video first, these instructions are meant to help you remember the order or answer any additional question

-Watch the video if you are confused about any part of this process, or comment and I will respond!
+Watch the video as it has more information about the markings and painting techniques, if you are confused about any part of this process, or comment and I will respond!

 We are adding new videos to our YES Spaces DIY page regularly this year until we reach 52!
 Based on your input we have directions and when needed measurements and plans here for you as well.
 So be sure to subscribe here and over on YouTube so you don’t miss anything!